Chau Sen Cocsal Chhum

-Chau Sen Cocsal (ចៅ សែនកុសល, Chau Sênkŏsâl; 1 September 1905 – 22 January 2009), also known as Chhum (Khmer: ឈុំ, Chhŭm), was a Cambodian civil servant and politician who served as Prime Minister of Cambodia in 1962 and the President of the National Assembly twice, in 1962–1963 and 1966–1968.
+Chau Sen Cocsal (ចៅ សែនកុសល, Chau Sênkŏsâl; 1 September 1905 – 22 January 2009), also known as Chhum (Khmer: ឈុំ, Chhŭm), was a Cambodian civil servant and politician who served as the Prime Minister of Cambodia in 1962 and the President of the National Assembly twice, in 1962–1963 and 1966–1968.
 Chhum was awarded the honorary title "Samdech" in 1993 by King Norodom Sihanouk.

 Early life

 Chhum was born into an ethnic Khmer (Khmer Krom) family in the commune of Tri Tôn, Châu Đốc Province (today renamed as An Giang Province), French Indochina (present-day Vietnam), on 1 September 1905.
 Chhum attended primary school at Phnom Penh before moving to Saigon where he attended the Lycée Chasseloup-Laubat.
 At the age of 21, he became the first Cambodian to graduate there with a baccalaureate in French and Philosophy.
 Upon graduation, he began a career in the French Colonial Administration in Phnom Penh, Cambodia, with the position of Second Class Civil Servant (Cadre Supérieur de Deuxième Classe / Anuk Montrei).